insanj/SleepyAlarm/README.md

 # [SleepyAlarm](http://insanj.github.io/SleepyAlarm)

-Sleep better with your Alarms.
-Details and information available on [the official website](http://insanj.github.io/SleepyAlarm).
-Created and designed by [Julian Weiss](http://twitter.com/insanj), graphics entirely by [Kyle Paul](http://twitter.com/Pronounced_Nor).

-Currently supports all devices and versions of iOS 7 — 8.
+Easily calculate the healthiest & most comfortable time to wake up, right from the Clock app.
+More information available on [the official website](http://insanj.github.io/SleepyAlarm).
+Created and designed by [Julian Weiss](http://twitter.com/insanj).
+Logo created by [Kyle Paul](http://twitter.com/Pronounced_Nor). **Fully supports all devices and versions of iOS 7-8.**

 ## [License](LICENSE.md)

 	SleepyAlarm: Sleep better with your Alarms
-	Copyright (C) 2014  Julian (insanj) Weiss
+	Copyright (C) 2014-2015  Julian (insanj) Weiss

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by